 Getting New Drivers Via Radeon Software

-The first step before installing Radeon Software is to uninstall the old drivers you have on your PC.
-This applies if you’re upgrading an AMD card and if you’re going from Nvidia to AMD.
-Luckily, this is as simple as uninstalling any other program from your computer.
+Before installing Radeon Software, your first step is to uninstall the old drivers on your PC.
+This applies if you’re upgrading an AMD card or if you’re switching from NVIDIA to AMD.
+This is as simple as uninstalling any other program from your computer.

 Step 0 – Uninstalling The Previous Drivers

-You would simply go to Control Panel, then hit the Add or Remove Programs.
+To uninstall your previous drivers, go to the Control Panel, then Add or Remove Programs.

-In there, find the AMD Software and click uninstall from there.
-The process is pretty standard and will be the same as for any other application, although it’s important to note that your screen might blink or turn black for a few seconds during the uninstallation, there’s no need to panic as this is a standard thing to happen.
+From here, find the AMD Software and click uninstall.
+The process is pretty standard and will be the same for any other application.
+It’s important to note that your screen might blink or turn black for a few seconds during the uninstallation.
+There’s no need to panic as this is normal when making changes to your graphics drivers.

-Before the process can be completed, a system restart is necessary, so be sure to save and exit any programs you might’ve been working on.
+Before the process can be completed, a system restart is necessary, so be sure to save and exit any programs you have been working on.

 Step 1 – Preparing For The Installation Of The New Driver

-Obviously, the first thing you should do is download the actual software from AMD’s website.
-Once you get to their official download page, you will be presented with two choices – downloading the Radeon Software or downloading the exact drivers for your graphics card.
+The first thing you need to do is download the actual software from AMD’s website.
+Once you are on their official download page, you will be presented with two choices: downloading the AMD Driver Auto-Detect Tool or downloading the exact drivers for your graphics card.

-Once the installation process is started, you will be prompted with a standard End User Licence Agreement.
-Of course, you’re going to accept it and move forward.
-But, with that acceptance comes a key branching.
+Once the installation process begins, you will be prompted by a standard End User Licence Agreement.
+You will need to accept it and move forward.
+However, there are two different options for accepting.

-You’re either going to use the Express Install or Custom Install.
+You will either need to use the Express Install or Custom Install.

-Before clicking on either of them, be aware that your screen might flicker or turn black for a few seconds during the installation and that that is nothing to worry about.
+Before choosing either option, be aware that your screen might flicker or turn black for a few seconds during the installation.
+Again, this is nothing to worry about.

 The Express Install

-The Express Install is pretty much what it sounds like.
-It is designed to have minimal user interaction while still doing the job it needs to do.
-It will install all driver components and core software to the default location – C:\Program Files\AMD\.
+The Express Install is exactly what it sounds like.
+It is designed to require minimal user interaction while still performing its task.
+It will install all driver components and core software to the default location: C:Program FilesAMD

-After the installation process is completed, you will be prompted to either restart your computer or simply close the installer.
-If the restart is not necessary, then you will only be offered the option to exit to desktop.
+Once the installation process is completed, you will be prompted to restart your computer or close the installer.
+If a restart isn’t necessary, you will only be given the option to exit to your desktop.

 The Custom Install

-First, you will see a screen with two options.
-Now, if you already uninstalled the previous driver version, the left side of the screen will simply show that there aren’t any drivers installed, and you can proceed to your custom installation.
+You will first see a screen with two options.
+If you already uninstalled the previous driver version, the left side of the window will simply show that there are no drivers installed, and you can proceed with your custom installation.

-However, if you haven’t removed your previous drivers manually, Radeon Software will offer to do that for you.
-There are two additional options here, one being the Express Uninstall and the other Custom Uninstall.
-The first one will automatically find all components associated with Radeon Software and remove them, while the latter one will give you options between deleting only certain components or deleting them all.
+However, if you haven’t already removed your previous drivers, Radeon Software will offer to do it for you.
+There are two additional options here, Express Uninstall and Custom Uninstall.
+The first option will automatically find all components associated with Radeon Software and remove them, while the latter will allow you to delete only certain components or all of them.

-There is also a third option on the same screen – Search for Legacy Drivers.
-This will redirect you to the AMD’s download page where you can search for older drivers that you might need.
+There is also a third option on the same screen: Search for Heritage Drivers.
+This will redirect you to AMD’s download page, where you can look for any previous drivers that you might need.

-It’s important to note that after you choose and execute either of these three options, you will need to rerun the application to get to the actual installation.
+It’s important to note that after you choose and execute one of these three options, you will need to rerun the application to begin the installation itself.

-Then, you will open and see that there are now no previous drivers found and you can proceed to the custom installation of your new drivers.
+When you open it again, there should now be no previous drivers found.
+You can proceed to the custom installation of your new drivers.

-On this screen, you will get options on which components you wish to install.
-Simply check or uncheck what you want and what you need and you can proceed.
+On this screen, you will be given options of which components you wish to install.
+Simply check or uncheck whatever you want, and you can proceed.

-Important note before proceeding: it’s recommended that you choose the default installation location (C:\Program Files\AMD\).
+Before proceeding, it’s recommended that you choose the default installation location (C:Program FilesAMD).

-After it’s done, you will be offered the option of installing Radeon ReLive if your system is eligible.
-ReLive is essentially a screen capture software by AMD, and it also offers streaming and although there are better options for out there, it’s still a relatively useful tool and it comes free with your graphics card, so why not take advantage?
+Once this is done, you will be offered the option of installing Radeon ReLive if your system is eligible.
+ReLive is essentially a screen capture software by AMD, which also allows you to stream.
+While there are better options, it’s still a relatively useful tool and comes free with your graphics card, so it’s worth a try.

 Manually Installing The Drivers

-For this path, you will have to repeat the same process as in the previous section where you will go to the Control Panel and then Add or Remove Programs.
-Here you will find the AMD Software and click uninstall.
+To do this, you will need to repeat the process in the previous section by going to the Control Panel and then Add or Remove Programs.
+Here, you will find the AMD Software and click uninstall.

 After you have done this, you can go to AMD’s website and select the driver for your specific GPU.
-This menu is easily navigable and shouldn’t pose any issues.
-After you choose your graphics card, you will get options for each available operating system on which the drivers can be installed.
-You should choose your OS and click ‘Download’.
+This menu is easy to navigate and shouldn’t present any issues.
+After you choose your graphics card, you will see options for each available operating system on which the drivers can be installed.
+Choose your OS and click ”Download”.

-After the executable is download, you will start and click ‘Install’ and after the process is done, you will be set to game to your heart’s content.
+After the executable is downloaded, start it and click ”Install”.
+Once the process is finished, you are all set to game to your heart’s content.

 How To Reinstall AMD Drivers

-It’s necessary to cover this aspect of driver installation as well since there are some driver-related issues that can hinder your gaming that can only be solved by reinstalling your drivers.
+It’s necessary to address this aspect of driver installation as there are some driver-related issues that can hinder your gaming experience and can only be solved by reinstalling your drivers.

-For the most part, the process is the same as installing the new driver, except you will be installing the same driver.
+For the most part, the process is the same as installing a new driver, except you’ll be reinstalling the same driver.

-Before starting the installation process, you can remove the driver the same way we did it in the previous section.
-If you don’t, you will once again be offered this option when starting the installer if you choose the Custom Install option, but not if you choose the Express Install path.
+Before starting the installation process, you can remove the driver, as we explained in the previous section.
+If you don’t, you will again be given this option when starting the Custom Install, but not if you choose the Express Install path.

-If you feel like your problem is more deeply rooted, you may try the Display Driver Uninstaller.
-It’s a relatively simple and straight-forward program to use, but it’s best to use it from the Safe Mode.
+If your problem is more deeply rooted, you can try the Display Driver Uninstaller.
+This is a relatively simple and straightforward program, but it’s still best to use it while in Safe Mode.

-Luckily, the process here is relatively simple.
-We have described each method in the earlier sections, so you can follow those instructions and you will be set.
+After completing the uninstallation of your drivers, it’s time to reinstall them.
+The process here is relatively simple.
+We have described each method in the previous sections, so simply follow those instructions, and you will be all set.